Dropbox + Crayon

 how you think about competition"

-By using Crayon as a centralized platform for Competitive Intelligence information, George was able to create a culture of collaboration that stakeholders across the company responded to readily.
-Before Crayon, Dropbox had no formal communications around Competitive Intelligence.
-This meant that even if somebody had a brilliant insight that could help multiple departments of the company better reach their goals, there was no way to ensure that it reached the audience it deserved.
+In using Crayon to formalize the CI program, George created a culture of collaboration that stakeholders across the company embraced with enthusiasm.
+Before Crayon, Dropbox had no formal communications with respect to CI—so if someone had a brilliant competitive insight that could help multiple departments achieve their goals, there was no way to ensure its delivery to the appropriate people.

-Now, there’s a weekly memo that goes out to the entire company.
-Hundreds of people have opted into the integrated slack channel, and are engaging with a better understanding of how their role fits into the competitive goals of the team.
-The Product, Sales, Marketing, Comms, and Executive teams are all regularly using Crayon and getting alerts, and George has noticed a corresponding shift in how the entire organization is thinking about competition:
+Now, there’s a weekly memo that goes out to the entire company and a dedicated CI Slack channel that hundreds of employees have voluntarily joined.
+The product, sales, marketing, comms, and executive teams are all regularly consuming competitive intel, and George has noticed a corresponding shift in how they're thinking about competition:

 “There’s a momentum.
-When people around the company know there’s a [competitive intelligence] team, look to them, are tapping into their newsletter channel, are joining their slack channel, are contributing field intel, when you start creating that competitive culture, that community: that’s your success metric.
-It’s a cultural shift around how you think about competition in a productive way, and knowing there’s a team leading the charge.”
+When people around the company know there’s a [competitive intelligence] team, look to them, read their newsletter, join their Slack channel, contribute field intel—when you start creating that competitive culture, that’s your success metric.
+It’s a cultural shift around how you think about competition in a productive way, knowing there’s a team leading the charge.”

 Related Case Studies